 3- You do not exercise or practice sports

 It’s a shame that your energy demand has gone down and it is necessary that you increase the physical expense.
-Well, exercising is “unfortunately” important because as you can see the lack of exercise is linked with the two previous problems.
+Well, exercising is “unfortunately” important because as you can see the lack of exercise is linked to the two previous problems.
 When the three factors are combined, losing weight will be very difficult.

 There is no point, at this age, to kill yourself for hours in the gym, because what matters to activate metabolism is the intensity and not time.
 Walking briskly for 20 minutes has proven to be as effective as doing a moderate pace for an hour.
 Other studies have proven that enough 10 minutes at maximum intensity on the elliptical for changes in metabolism.